pstirparo/machofile/README.md

 - `--raw`: Output raw numeric values instead of formatted strings (must be used with `-j`)

 JSON output supports all the same analysis options as the standard output (`-a`, `-hd`, `-l`, `-sg`, etc.) and works with both single-architecture and Universal (FAT) binaries.

+## Credits
+Those are the people that I would like to thank for being the inspiration that led me to write this module:
+- Ero Carrera ([@erocarrera](https://twitter.com/erocarrera)) for writing and maintaining the [pefile](https://github.com/erocarrera/pefile/tree/master) module
+- Patrick Wardle ([@patrickwardle](https://twitter.com/patrickwardle)) for the great work in sharing his macOS malware analysis and research, and brigning to life [OBTS](https://objectivebythesea.org/) :)
+- Greg Lesnewich ([@greg-l.bsky.social](https://bsky.app/profile/greg-l.bsky.social)) and Jacob Latonis ([@jacoblatonis.me](https://bsky.app/profile/jacoblatonis.me)) for their work on mach-o similarity and the continuous, nerding and enlightening brainstormings sessions on Mach-O binary format.
+Check you their OBTS v7 presentation on YT.

 ## Reference/Documentation links:
 - https://opensource.apple.com/source/xnu/xnu-2050.18.24/EXTERNAL_HEADERS/mach-o/loader.h